Continuous-time multifarious systems -- Part II: non-reciprocal multifarious self-organization: Mechanisms of shape-shifting

 For $\lambda>\varepsilon$, instead of localized nucleation, tiles from the next structure arrive across the system individually.
 In this parameter region, we can calculate the nucleation time as

 where $f<0.5$ is the target fraction of $S^2$ which we set to $f=0.2$.
 The derivation of this expression is given in Appendix~\ref{app:nucleation_calc}.
-In discrete-time simulations this parameter range is always unstable\cite{Osat2023NN}, destroying any structure in the system.
-In continuous-time simulations some systems are able to successfully shape-shift using this mechanism.
-However, even in continuous-time simulations it does not give stable intermediate structures, and can also completely destabilize systems, for example with cyclic shifting sequences.
+In this parameter range shape-shifting is generally not stable, as discussed further in Appendix~\ref{app:nucleation_calc}.